LXWHX/HTML-Games/Escape_From_Robot_Lab_2022_11_11/README.md

      - Press the space bar to fire your gun and defeat enemies.
   3. **Electricity Management**:
      - **Gain electricity**: Collect batteries scattered throughout the map.
-     - **Lose electricity**: Each hit from enemies or stepping on traps will decrease the robot's electricity by one unit.
+     - **Lose electricity**: Each hit from enemies will decrease the robot's electricity by three unit.
+Getting hit by bombs will kill robot if the electricity is lower than 3 unit
   4. **Interactive Challenges**:
      - Navigate carefully through the map to avoid traps and strategically eliminate enemies to survive.